ceph/calamari/doc/development/building_packages.rst

 .. note::

-    The ``precise-build`` vagrant configuration is the only one that actually builds the UI: the other configurtions in this folder simply take the output from ``precise-build`` and repackage it for another distribution.
+    The ``precise-build`` vagrant configuration is the only one that actually builds the UI: the other configurations in this folder simply take the output from ``precise-build`` and repackage it for another distribution.

 Build results